Key takeaways:

 Currently, different treatment modalities are used, usually in combination, to provide optimal treatment and the best possible prognosis.

-For patients with localized high-risk prostate cancer, the treatment options include RT, or radical prostatectomy along with pelvic lymph node dissection and androgen deprivation therapy.
-Usually, the multimodal approach is guided by the individual’s case and the input of a team of medical experts.
+For patients with localized high-risk prostate cancer, the treatment options include radiotherapy or radical prostatectomy along with pelvic lymph node dissection and androgen deprivation therapy.
+The multimodal approach is guided by the individual’s case and the input of a team of medical experts14.

 1. Surgery